sarahcolbert/PGC_SUI_PRS/README.md

                     "p" = (c(summary(prs_model)$coefficients[2,4])), ## this is the p value of the association with the PRS so long as the PRS is the first predictor in the model
                     "Nagelkerke_R2" = R2N, ## this is Nagelkerke's R2
                     "liability_R2" = R2, ## this is the liability R2
-                    "N_cases" = N_cases,
+                    "AUC" = aucvS, ## this is what we think is the most appropriate estimate of AUC attributed to the score (even tho covars are ignored)
+                    "OR" = ORD, ## this is the odds ratio for comparing the top to middle PRS quintile "OR_L95" = ORDL, ## lower CI of the OR "OR_H95" = ORDH, ## upper CI of the OR "N_cases" = N_cases,
                     "N"= N)